jcacao/applied-angular-jul-2025-lab/src/frontend/labs/counter.md

 You may end up needing a service.

+> If you are doing this again, you can delete the existing one, or just create a new feature folder e.g. 'counter-lab-2', and work from there.

 ## Sprint 1 - Create Feature and Routing

 ### Feature Component

 Create a new folder in `src/` called `counter-lab`.

 Create an Angular component in that folder called `counter.component.ts`.